jyutzler/Bridge-Systems/StrongOpenings/2Club/CheaperMinor.md

 2♣
    * 2♦= conventional, could be “waiting” with a good hand not suited to a positive response.
-   * 2♥, 2♠, 3♣, 3♦= natural and game forcing.
-At least a five-card suit
+   * 2♥, 2♠, 3♣, 3♦= natural and game forcing with a minimum of 8 HCP and
-with two of the top three honors and 8+ HCP.
+a five-card suit with two of the top three honors.
    * 2NT = 8+ HCP, balanced.

 After a 2♦ response, opener rebids naturally: